 This test is to:

 - Find scratches or other problems with the surface of the cornea

 - Reveal foreign bodies on the eye surface

 - Determine if there is irritation of the cornea after contacts are prescribed

-If the test result is normal, the dye remains in the tear film on the surface of the eye and does not stick to the eye itself.
+If the test result is normal, the dye remains in the tear film on the surface of the eye but does not show any abnormal areas.

 What Abnormal Results Mean

 Blocked tear duct Corneal abrasion(a scratch on the surface of the cornea)